 Australian Silver Kangaroo

-Along with the koala, the kangaroo is one of the most easily recognizable symbols of Australia, thus captures on the Australian Silver Kangaroo coin.
+Along with the koala, the kangaroo is one of the most easily recognizable symbols of Australia, thus captured on the Australian Silver Kangaroo coin.
 Each version features a red kangaroo atop a starburst made with .9999 fine silver.